 Students who have not met the minimum requirements for the previous trimester will be placed on a "warning" status.
 A student who does not meet the minimum requirements by the end of their warning trimester will be placed on Financial Aid Probation for the next term.
-A student who is on warning will be required to attend "study hall" to help insure all aspects of successful learning, as well as receiving needed help, is available to the student.
+A student who is on warning will be required to comply with measures, such as "Study Hall" or other recommended procedures to help insure all aspects of successful learning, as well as receiving needed help, is available to the student.